-STRENGT THS WEAKNESSES in o Al m G O A' w m di o Di of Fr o Di visaster Management Framework in place Ill role players in the disaster management arena (including Government, None-Government Drganizations, Traditional authorities and the Private Sector) work together to prevent and or initigate the occurrence of isasters bisaster Management Bylaws imed give effect to the provisions of Council's Disaster Management ramework.
-In place Efficient provision of disaster management services reliant on ongoing cooperation between all role players in the disaster management area lack of resources such as appointment of support of staff and equipment Lack of capacity to adequately handle all kinds disaster related incidents Poor coordination between departments to respond to disaster situations Inadequate communication platforms for disaster alerts and responses OPPORTU UNITIES THREATS o Po xisting disaster management enter located at the Fire Station otential growth in terms f expanding and economical The location of the municipality on the coastline and its proximity to shipping routes present numerous natural marine and coastal threats. ∘ C s∈ Collaboration with the private ector and government epartments Due to the deep-water port in Richards Bay, the City is a choice location for heavy industries that o Tr raining and activation of ommunity based disaster nanagement volunteers inevitably present a range of human-induced disaster risks.
-The settlement of communities in pl nproving human settlement lanning in collaboration with aditional institutions disaster high risk areas o Draught and inclement weather ully functional disaster nanagement center o In ontinuity -disaster recovery plan
+STRENGTHS WEAKNESSES Disaster Management Framework in place Draft Disaster Management Plan in place Disaster Management Bylaws aimed give effect to the provisions of Council's Disaster Management Framework.
+Disaster Management Advisory Forum in place Efficient provision of disaster management services reliant on ongoing cooperation between all role players in the disaster management area lack of resources such as appointment of support of staff and equipment Lack of capacity to adequately handle all kinds disaster related incidents Poor coordination between departments to respond to disaster situations Inadequate communication platforms for disaster alerts and responses OPPORTUNITIES THREATS Existing disaster management center located at the Fire Station Potential growth in terms of expanding and economical Collaboration with the private sector and government departments Training and activation of community based disaster management volunteers Improving human settlement planning in collaboration with traditional institutions Fully functional disaster management center Institutionalization of business continuity -disaster recovery plan The location of the municipality on the coastline and its proximity to shipping routes present numerous natural marine and coastal threats.
+Due to the deep-water port in Richards Bay, the City is a choice location for heavy industries that inevitably present a range of human-induced disaster risks.
+The settlement of communities in disaster high risk areas Draught and inclement weather